News and Events

 In the past, I had been a research faculty at Imperial College London and, prior to that, a Postdoctoral Researcher in the Computer Systems group at Vrije Universiteit Amsterdam.
 I hold a M. Sc. and Ph.D. degree in Computer Engineering from the Politecnico di Milano.

 I am an experimental computer scientist.
 I validated my ideas through prototypes to understand, model, and verify observations.
-My research interests lie at the intersection of distributed systems and networking with particular emphasis on large-scale networked systems, ranging from sensor and mobile networks to overlay networks and data centers.
+My research interests lie at the intersection of distributed systems and networking with particular emphasis on large-scale optical networked systems for data centers.

 In the past, among other things, I have been working on the CamCube and Predictable Datacenters projects, aiming to providing a better integration and synergy between applications and networks in data centers to improve performance and reduce complexity.
 More details can be found here.